iainquayle/birch/issues.md

 # issues

+## blocks

+it could be that blocks are imperative, and in the case of wanting mutual recursion, follow the ocaml precedent of using the and keyword, or something that opts into mutual recursion. this would also possibly if done correctly would prevent the issue of people trying to use mutual recursion on values.

+the one thing this will make worse if code organization, as everything will have to be in order.

+another thing it would help with would be the ordering of io operations, as it would set a clear order of operations.

 ## functions

 also will be good to add something like tail, or rec, or something to replace loops in a manner that doesnt require the user think of names for the function.